allennrbc/Software-Tools-Spring-2024/Christine's Analysis.md

 “...Both reductions in employment were orchestrated: In 1983, the labor stoppage was to achieve better working conditions [for telephone & telegraph workers]; in 2020, the labor stoppage [was] to slow the spread of the COVID-19 pandemic.”

 OBSERVATION - Could we make a similar comparison between a recommendation to transition to more full time workers with another pre-existing data point (independent contractors for employees with benefits)?

+One of the ACA FTE formulas allows/requires employers with multiple locations within a specific geographic area to make some parttime jobs full time travelling postions.

 ### Average hourly earning of all employees, retail trade